Power in logarithm

 1+log24+log2x1+log_2 4+log_2 x

-We substitute in the equation and get:
+We insert this into the equation and obtain:

 1+log24+log2x=log216log2x1+log_2 4+log_2 x=\frac{log_2⁡16}{log_2⁡x }